 The best sales associate at Nordstrom brings in 8x more revenue than the average sales associate at competing stores.
 Apple's best developer is 9x more productive than average.
 The best transplant surgeon has 6x better success rate than average.
 But the best won't join a sinking ship.
 How do you quantify that?

-The fact is, loneliness isn't just a moral problem.
-It's an expensive one.
-HR needs to take action.
+Loneliness isn't only a moral problem.
+It's an expensive one too, and HR needs to take action.

 Many people feel ashamed about feeling lonely, but a culture of silence contributes to a culture of loneliness.

 Talking openly about problems is the hallmark of emotional intimacy, which is the cornerstone of workplace connection.

 Set an example – encourage senior leaders with personal experience of loneliness to speak out.
 Make loneliness a must-address topic in performance reviews and HR check-ins.
 Train managers on connecting with employees by spotting signs of someone struggling and supporting them.